Walter B. Gage

-Walter Boutwell Gage (April 21, 1872 – 1949) was an American college football player and coach.
+Walter Boutwell Gage (April 21, 1872 – January 15, 1949) was an American educator and college football player and coach.
 He was an 1894 graduate of Harvard University.
 During his collegiate days, he lettered for the Harvard Crimson football team in 1891.
 Gage served as the head football coach at Albion College in Michigan from 1894 to 1895, compiling a record of 8–2–1.

+Gage graduated from Phillips Exeter Academy in Exeter, New Hampshire.
+He was the headmaster of the Hackley School in Tarrytown, New York for 40 years, until his retirement in 1939.
+Gage died on January 15, 1939, at his home in St. Petersburg, Florida.